-The insurer issues annuities to consumers after determining there is a reasonable basis to believe the annuity would effectively address the particular consumer's financial situation, insurance needs and financial objectives based on the consumer's profile.

-Apply to : All annuity sales and recommendations for products not otherwise excluded by the Suitability in

-Annuity Transactions Regulation
+STANDARDS MARKETING AND SALES Standard 16 The insurer does not issue an annuity recommended to a consumer unless there is a reasonable basis to believe the annuity would effectively address the particular consumer's financial situation, insurance needs and financial objectives based on the consumer's consumer profile information.
+All annuity sales and recommendations for products not otherwise excluded by the Suitability in Apply to: Annuity Transactions Regulation Priority: Essential Documents to be Reviewed Applicable statutes, rules and regulations Policy/Underwriting files including customer profile (if applicable).
+Note that insurers may (but are not required to) maintain documentation on behalf of their producers.
+It may be necessary to obtain applicable customer profiles and related materials from the producer(s).
+Agency correspondence file/Agency bulletins Agency procedural manual Agency sales/lapse records Regulated entity's systems manual Regulated entity's producer training materials Others Reviewed NAIC Model References

-Priority: Essential

-Documents to be Reviewed

-Applicable statutes, rules and regulations

-Policy/Underwriting files including customer profile (if applicable).
-Note that insurers may (but are not

-required to) maintain documentation on behalf of their producers.
-It may be necessary to obtain applicable

-customer profiles and related materials from the producer(s).

-Agency correspondence file/Agency bulletins Business entity producer correspondence file/Business

-entity producer bulletins

-Agency procedural manual Business entity producer procedural manual

-Agency sales/lapse records Business entity producer sales/lapse records

-Regulated entity's systems manual

-Regulated entity's producer training materials

-Others Reviewed

-NATON LID 6

-NAIC Model References

 Suitability in Annuity Transactions Model Regulation (#275)

-Desired Described and California

-Review Procedures and Criteria